Blood donation: Site preparation and drawing blood

 The blood is drawn from a large arm vein close to the skin, usually the median cubital vein on the inside of the elbow.
 The skin over the blood vessel is cleaned with an antiseptic such as iodine or chlorhexidine to prevent skin bacteria from contaminating the collected blood and also to prevent infections where the needle pierced the donor's skin.

 A large needle (16 to 17 gauge) is used to minimize shearing forces that may physically damage red blood cells as they flow through the needle.
 A tourniquet is sometimes wrapped around the upper arm to increase the pressure of the blood in the arm veins and speed up the process.
 The donor may also be prompted to hold an object and squeeze it repeatedly to increase the blood flow through the vein.

 A mechanical tray agitates the bag to mix the blood with anticoagulants and prevent clotting.

 Whole blood

 The most common method is collecting the blood from the donor's vein into a container.
-The amount of blood drawn varies from 200 millilitres to 550 millilitres depending on the country, but 450 millilitres is typical.
+The amount of blood drawn varies from 200 mL to 550 mL depending on the country, but 450 mL is typical.
 The blood is usually stored in a flexible plastic bag that also contains sodium citrate, phosphate, dextrose, and adenine.
 This combination keeps the blood from clotting and preserves it during storage up to 42 days.
 Other chemicals are sometimes added during processing.

 The plasma from whole blood can be used to make plasma for transfusions or it can also be processed into other medications using a process called fractionation.
 This was a development of the dried plasma used to treat the wounded during World War II and variants on the process are still used to make a variety of other medications.